YungSang/peco-docker/README.md

 Usage: peco-docker <command> [OPTIONS]

 command:
   search          Search Docker images in the Docker registry pull            Search Docker images and download the selected images

-  images [-a]    List the selected images in your Docker host (tcp://localhost:2375) tag            Tag the first selected image push           Push the selected images to the Docker registry rmi [-f]       Remove the selected images inspecti [-f]  Show low-level information on the selected images
+  images [-a]     List the selected images in your Docker host (tcp://localhost:2375) tag             Tag the FIRST selected image push            Push the selected images to the Docker registry save > <tar>    Export the FIRST selected image rmi [-f]        Remove the selected images inspecti [-f]   Show low-level information on the selected images history         Show the history of the selected images

-  ps [-a]        List the selected containers in your Docker host (tcp://localhost:2375) start          Start the selected stopped containers restart        Restart the selected running containers stop           Stop the selected running containers kill           Kill the selected running containers rm [-f]        Remove the selected containers inspect [-f]   Show low-level information on the selected containers top            Lookup the processes of the selected running containers logs           Fetch the logs of the first selected container
+  ps [-a]         List the selected containers in your Docker host (tcp://localhost:2375) attach          Attach to the FIRST selected running container commit [tag]    Create a new image from the FIRST selected running container diff            Inspect changes on the FIRST selected container's filesystem export > <tar>  Export the contents of the FIRST selected container's filesystem start           Start the selected stopped containers restart         Restart the selected running containers stop            Stop the selected running containers kill            Kill the selected running containers rm [-f]         Remove the selected containers inspect [-f]    Show low-level information on the selected containers top             Lookup the processes of the selected running containers logs            Fetch the logs of the FIRST selected container

-  help           Show this message
+  version         Show the version of peco-docker help            Show this message
 ```

 ```